Parker Gispert: (2018-present)

 Sunlight Tonight, Parker's first album as a solo artist was released in November 2018 by the New West Records subsidiary Normaltown Records.
 Produced, Mixed, and Engineered by Grammy Award winner Emery Dobyns (Antony and The Johnsons, Patti Smith), the album includes contributions from Patrick Carney (Black Keys), Sol Seppy (Sparklehorse), Samul Dixon (Adele), and Faye Webster among others.
 Parker supported the album by a headline club tour and support tours for Valerie June, SUSTO, RNDM, and Futurebirds.
 Parker co-wrote "Private Public Breakdown" with Alice Cooper and producer Bob Ezrin which appears on the Alice Cooper album Paranormal.

+"Golden Years", Parker's second album was co-produced by Gispert and Roger Moutenot (Lou Reed, Yo La Tengo, John Cale) and released September 22, 2022 on New West Records.